KTH-SML/svea/docs/tutorials/car.md

 Always check these things before leaving a SVEA!

+## Interfacing with the car
+The simplest way to interface with the car is to use an HDMI cable to connect the TX2 to a screen.

+### Connecting to WiFi and using SSH
+When driving you can connect to the car over SSH.
+Start by connect your computer to the WiFi of the 4G modem on the car.
+If you are unsure if the 4G modem is turned on: take the modem out from the SVEA and press the big button.
+If nothing appears on the screen, try holding down the button for 5 seconds.

+You can find the SSID and password by first taking the modem out of the car, and then pressing the small button on top until the WiFI information  is shown on the screen.
+Once the 4G modem is on and your computer is connected to the 4G modem WiFi you should be able to connect to the svea by typing in __(replace # with the number of your car)__ `ssh nvidia@svea#.local`  in a terminal.

+You should also see the _listening to ROS on another computer_ section in the [README](../../README.md) for how to use the remote features of ROS.

 ## Common Problems

 ### Realsense T265 not found when launching localize.launch
 Unplug and plug back in the RS T265 USB cable.
 Due to a quirk with how the T265 starts, this will need to be done every time the TX2 is booted.

 ### ESC LED blinks with a fast green light
 Normal if the servo switch is OFF or no signal is sent from the SPMB.
 If a signal is being sent and the servos switch is green, the ESC has likely been calibrated incorrectly.
 See TRX-4 owner's manual for how to calibrate the ESC.

-### ESC LED is blinking with a slow red light
+### ESC LED is blinking with a slow red light or shines with a green light
 The ESC is in LiPo (different type of battery than what we are using) mode instead of NiMH mode and the under voltage protection has been triggered.
 See the TRX-4 owner's manual for how to switch the ESC to NiMH mode.

 ### Remote LED is blinking with a slow red light
 Remote batteries are low on power.
 Replace the batteries in the remote.

+### The 4G modem refuses to turn on
+The rechargable battery of the 4G modem is likely out of power.
+Try connecting the 4G modem to a USB port and push the button for 5 seconds.
+A charging symbol should appear on the screen.
+Let the modem charge for at least 15 minutes, unplug the USB cable and try pressing the button for 5 seconds again.
+The battery in the 4G modem will usually run out in a couple of days if it is left on and does not receive power from another device.